 |Example:Janet’s current student loan obligation, including principal and interest, is $10,000.
 Assume that the commission paid to collectors is 30% of the amount collected.
 Even if Janet immediately pays the full $10,000, the government will first apply the funds to pay the collection commission, leaving only $7,000 to apply to the outstanding balance.
 This means that Janet’s obligation is lowered only to $3000.
 To pay off the $10,000 balance, she must immediately pay $14,285.71.
 The government will apply 30% of that amount (30% of $14,285.71 is $4285.71) to collection costs.
 The remainder ($10,000) pays off the loan.|

 There are some limits on the collection fees that the government can charge.
 Fees are limited to 18.5% at the time of sale for rehabilitation and the same limit applies to consolidation loans.
+The Department says that it routinely waives the fees for rehabilitations on Direct Loans.
 Otherwise, the limit is that fees must be “reasonable.”
 The Department states that it will charge up to 25% more then the principal and interest paid by the borrower.

 Perkins collection fee limits are 30% of principal, interest and late charges for first collection efforts and 40% for subsequent collection efforts.